garrandall/popular-music-data/tracks/put-that-woman-first-jaheim.md

 Findin' numbers in her purse (In her purse)
 Better put that woman first (Put that woman first)

-And you know she ain't wearin' her ring (Ooh, yeah) When she starts playin' little games (Her little games) Comin' in late from work (I'mma say it again)
+And you know she ain't wearin' her ring (Oh yeah)
+When she starts playin' little games (Her little games) Comin' in late from work (I'mma say it again)
 You better put that woman first (Put that woman, put that woman first)